TYDev01/Defi-Price-Metrics/README.md

 1. Visit `/admin` and click **Connect Wallet**.
 2. Connect with the wallet that matches `PUBLISHER_ADDRESS` in `.env`.
-3. Provide the chain + pair address (and optional label) to append it to the dashboard’s active registry.
+3. Provide the chain + pair address (and optional label) to append it to the dashboard’s Firestore-backed registry (configure service-account env vars first).
-4. Remind yourself to update the bot `.env` so Somnia keeps streaming the new market; the UI persistence currently lives in the browser’s local storage.
+4. Remind yourself to update the bot `.env` so Somnia keeps streaming the new market; Firestore keeps the dashboard lists in sync, but the bot still needs matching `PAIRS`.

 ### My Watch (Per Wallet)